Can You File a Car Accident Lawsuit if There is No Damage?

 When most people think of car accidents, they worry about how to get the damage fixed, and how to get that paid for.
 What people often fail to consider is injuries.
 Damage to the car is usually the first sign that there was a car accident.
 Even when there is no noticeable damage, you can still face severe injuries.
 Sometimes, even without an accident, your car may malfunction and cause you severe injury.

 If you have been involved in a car accident without damage, or a “near miss,” but still suffered injury, talk to an attorney.
-The experienced car accident lawyers of The Reiff Law Firm have been serving injured victims in the Philadelphia area for decades, and may be able to help you with your case, too.
+An experienced Philadelphia car accident lawyer of The Reiff Law Firm have been serving injured victims in the Philadelphia area for decades, and may be able to help you with your case, too.

 Car Accident Injuries – But No Damage